-Peloponnese is a geographical area of mainland Greece located on the southern side of Greece.
+Peloponnese is a geographical area of mainland Greece located on the southern part of the country.
 Its shape looks like the leaf of a plane tree and it is actually an island connected to the mainland of Greece in two spots: the Corinth Canal and the Bridge of Rio Antirio.

 Peloponnese is surrounded by sea and has imposing mountains in the inland.
 Since ancient times, it has been an integral part of Greece and the terrain of many battles throughout Greek history.

 The name Peloponnese means the "island of Pelops".
 Pelops, or Pelopas, was considered an ancestor of the Atreus family, from whom descended the kings of Mycenae and King Agamemnon himself.
 Since the prehistoric times, many tribes came from the North and established villages in the region of Peloponnese.
 If the geographical position was good, these villages gradually developed into strong towns, like Mycenae, Sparta, and Pylos.

 In ancient times, Peloponnese hosted many holy places, including Olympia, was the famous Olympian Games would take place every four years, and Epidaurus.
 People would go to the Asklepieion of Epidaurus to get cured of various diseases and then they celebrated the god of medicine, Asclepius, in the Epidaurian Games and at the Theatre of Epidaurus.

 For many centuries, the most powerful town of Peloponnese was Sparta.
 In the 4th century, the conflict between Sparta and Athens led to the Peloponnesian War, who took this name because most battles would take place in Peloponnese.

 In Medieval times, Peloponnese was part of the Byzantine Empire.
 In fact, the town of Mystras became the second most powerful town of the Byzantine Empire after Constantinople and provided the capital with the last family of the emperor, the family of Paleologos.
 After the fall of the Byzantine Empire, Peloponnese was conquered by the Venetians.